 And if you are traveling off-road, there will be a lot of vibrations in the hardware making the attachment a lot weaker than prior to the trip.
 So, getting them to reset is mandatory if you want the mounting bracket and the jack in the safest position.

-Things You Should Be Aware of While Using a High Lift Jack
+Pro Tips While Using a High Lift Jack

 A high lift jack is an extremely useful tool.
 But it is also a very dangerous tool and can be lethal if not used cautiously.
 And you have to be really responsible and alert while using the piece of equipment.